u-root/u-root/integration/README.md

 The test architecture, kernel and QEMU binary are set using environment variables.

-The initramfs can come from one of the following ways:
+The initramfs can come from the following sources:
-* Custom initramfs: run the tests with an initramfs provided by the user
+* User overridden: when the `UROOT_INITRAMFS` environment variable is used to override the initramfs.
+The user is responsible for ensuring the initramfs contains the correct binaries.
 * Custom u-root opts: define u-root opts in the test itself (eg. custom uinit).
   The testing setup will generate an initramfs with those options.
 * Default: provide the set of commands to be tested.
 The testing setup